Mlipphardt/News-Scraper/README.md

 # News-Scraper
-Website that allows users to gather up news article, save them, and comment on them.
+Website that uses webscraping to allow users to gather up news articles, save them, and comment on them.